Murder of Giulia Tramontano: Trial

 On January 18, 2024, the first degree trial against Alessandro Impagnatiello began.
 The first act was the spontaneous declarations of the defendant, who admitted his guilt.
 The charges were: voluntary homicide aggravated by premeditation, cruelty, futile motives and the bond of cohabitation, non-consensual termination of pregnancy and concealment of a corpse.
 The judges decided not to accept the request to constitute themselves as civil parties advanced by the municipality of Senago, the Penelope Association and the Polis Association.
 The only civil party in the trial was therefore the family of the victim Giulia Tramontano.

 During the subsequent first-degree hearings, the murderer admitted to having poisoned his victim in the months preceding the murder, but claimed to have done so with the sole purpose of causing her to miscarriage.
 He then confirmed that he had killed her at home on the evening of May 27, that he had tried to hide her body without success, and that he had gone to his mother's house for lunch with the body in the trunk.

 On November 25, 2024, the Corte d'Assise sentenced Alessandro Impagnatiello to life imprisonment and three months of daytime isolation for the murder, by stabbing, of Giulia Tramontano.
-The sentence also includes a monetary compensation of €200,000 for both the father and the mother, and €150,000 each for the brother and sister.
+The sentence also includes a monetary compensation of €200,000 for both parents of Guilia, and €150,000 each for the brother and sister.